raquelgarza/truster/docs/workflow.md

 example.setClustersOutdir(processClustersOutdir = outdir)
 ```

-We could add a function in the near future that takes RData with a Seurat object and produces the tsv files in the file structure we need it.
+We could add a function in the near future that takes rds with a Seurat object and produces the tsv files in the file structure we need it.

 #### Merged samples
 In some experiments, such as this one where the samples are from the same tissue, it's interesting to combine the samples and get a merged clustering.
 This can be achieved as